River Wey Somerset Bridge

 Expect to see many different birds when fishing as they move up and down the river section.
 Chub to 3lb 12oz, Trout to 2lb, small Grayling, Perch, Dace, Roach & of course Minnows.
 Occasional Bream, Common Carp to 18lb and Barbel of 5lb+ and rumoured to 10lb +.

 - Members can fish the river upstream from the weir on the right hand bank for approximately one mile

 - Remember that Barbel must not be retained in keepnets (see Bye-law 4.j).

 - All dogs are banned from this venue except guide dogs.

 - No night fishing, no camping and no fires of any kind.

 - Members are entitled to fly-fish on this section from 1st April to 30th September inclusive, but please note that we do not stock this section with trout.

 - Clay pigeon shooting takes place a short distance from the other bank on the 3rd Sunday of each month between 10.00am and 12.30pm.

-- Members can fly fish from 1st April to the 14th March inclusive
+- Members can fly fish from 1st April to the 14th March inclusive for any species.